Back to Blog

 Supervised learning algorithms learn from labeled training data to make predictions or classifications.
 Common applications include customer churn prediction, fraud detection, and demand forecasting.
 Unsupervised learning identifies patterns in unlabeled data, useful for customer segmentation, anomaly detection, and recommendation systems.

 The machine learning lifecycle encompasses data collection and preparation, feature engineering, model selection and training, evaluation, deployment, and continuous monitoring.
-Each stage requires careful attention to ensure models perform well in production environments.

 Types of Machine Learning